whatrocks/blog/src/pages/2020-11-16-school-supplies/index.md

 Reader beware that my loop pedal is relatively simple.
 There are other, better, more-intense loop pedals where you can have multiple different loop stacks going at the same time.
 For example, maybe you've got a loop going for the verses and another separate loop stack for the choruses in your song.

 But I appreciate the simplicity of my pedal.
 The one thing I still haven't figured out is whether or not you can do the `pop` stack operation on it.
+The [documentation](https://www.boss.info/us/products/rc-1/) suggests that you can erase the top layer of the stack, but I haven't figured it out yet.
 For now, I've been living in a `push` only world, flubs included, which you'll hear in the next section.

 ### School Supplies